TRANSLATING

 3 Breakout Tracks

-• Redefining Therapeutic Modalities & Finding Novel Targets
+• Engineering Therapeutic Modalities & Finding Novel Targets

 • Clinical Translation: From Biological Insights to First-in-Human Studies